BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

-Lookout for Metrics, Amazon Personalize, Amazon Polly, Amazon Q, AWS Transform, Amazon Rekognition, Amazon Textract, Amazon Transcribe, Amazon Transcribe Medical, Amazon Translate, AWS HealthOmics, AWS HealthImaging, AWS HealthScribe, AWS App Studio, Kiro (Preview), and the Amazon Quick Suite (including Amazon QuickSight).
+Lookout for Metrics, Amazon Personalize, Amazon Polly, Amazon Q, AWS Transform, Amazon Rekognition, Amazon Textract, Amazon Transcribe, Amazon Transcribe Medical, Amazon Translate, AWS HealthOmics, AWS HealthImaging, AWS HealthScribe, AWS App Studio, Kiro, and the Amazon Quick Suite (including Amazon QuickSight).
 “AI Content” means Your Content that is processed by an AI Service.

 **50.2.** The output that you generate using AI Services is Your Content.
 Due to the nature of machine learning, output may not be unique across customers